 MRI is hosted by the Institute of Geography of the University of Bern and funded by the Swiss Academies of Sciences SCNAT.
 For projects related to sustainable development and mountains, we receive funding from the Swiss Development Cooperation SDC.
 We are also endorsed by the following programs:

-MRI is a Sustained Partner of Future Earth and a Participating Organization of the Group on Earth Observations.
+MRI is a Strategic Partner of Future Earth and a Participating Organization of the Group on Earth Observations.